microsoft/PubSec-Info-Assistant/docs/features/features.md

 Check out how to [Debug the Azure functions locally in VSCode](https://learn.microsoft.com/azure/cognitive-services/openai/overview)

 ### Build pipeline for Sandbox

-View the details of the [Procedure to setup sandbox environment](/docs/features/setting_up_sandox_environment.md) feature or you can click on each section to get more specifics of that detail tab.
+Setting up a pipeline to deploy a new Sandbox environment requires some manual configuration.
+Review the details of the [Procedure to setup sandbox environment](setting_up_sandbox_environment.md) here.